 Listening to a customer is crucial as you cannot help them effectively without knowing what they want to say.
 You should be clearly able to understand and rephrase what the customers are trying to say.
 You need to pay close attention to their tone to ‘listen’ to things they don’t say directly but imply.

-Most of the times, what customers say is totally different than what they mean.
+Most of the time, what customers say is totally different than what they mean.
 For example, when people say “maybe”, most of the times they mean “no”.
 If they say, “maybe I will place an order next month”, “maybe” here may mean never.
 Once the conversation is over you should not wait for one whole month before contacting them again.

 The second word that is quite ambiguous when customers use asking “why”.
-Most of the times, it is used to express displeasure of some sort.
+Most of the time, it is used to express displeasure of some sort.
 If a customer says, “why is only one server up?”, the company should take this as a sign to install additional servers.

 5. Give incentives and rewards to customers as well as employees